briansimiyuj/doctor-appointment-app/README.md

   1. Retrieve `setName`, `setEmail`, `setPassword`, `setUserType`, `setIsAuthenticated` and `setUserID` from `LoginContext`
   2. Create a `signIn` function that takes in `email` and `password` as parameters
   3. If any of the parameters are empty, return an error message
-  4. Retrieve the `userData` from `localStorage`
+  4. Retrieve the `userData` from firebase database
-  5. Loop through all user data in localStorage and check if the email and password match
+  5. Check if the `email` and `password` match the `userData`, if not, return an error message
   6. If a match is found:
     a.
 Set the context values (setName, setEmail, setPassword, setUserType, setUserID, setIsAuthenticated) with the user's data
     b.
 Store the `isAuthenticated` and `currentUser` in the `localStorage`
-    b.
+    c.
+Use `signInWithEmailAndPassword` from `firebase` to sign in the user
+    d.
 Navigate to the home page
-    c.
+    e.
 Return an object with success: true and userType

   7. If no match is found, return an object with success: false and an error message